 NB: The meeting with a departmental study abroad advisor does not take the place of watching the Education Abroad Workshop on www.studyabroad.virginia.edu or study abroad advising at the International Studies Office (ISO).
 All students must watch the Education Abroad Workshop prior to opening a study abroad application or requesting an advising appointment with an ISO education-abroad advisor.
 Click here to make an appointment with an advisor.

 The Spanish program distinguishes between recommended and approved programs, and allows students to petition to study in other programs.

 The recommended programs are those operated by the University of Virginia (UVa), where students can receive direct credit in the Spanish major/minor.
 Currently, there are two that are open to undergraduates, UVa in Valencia and UVa in Costa Rica.
-Information about these programs is available at the program websites referenced above and at the International Studies Office (ISO) website.
+Information about these programs is available at the program websites as well as at the International Studies Office (ISO) website.